How to structure your thematic PhD literature review in three clear steps

 If a paragraph does not clearly relate to the roadmap you set out, you know it may need revising or relocating.

 This prevents thematic drift, one of the most common problems in narrative literature reviews.
+Otherwise, it becomes very easy to start in one conversation and quietly wander into three others without fully finishing any of them.

 Why this structure reduces overwhelm